-The proposed facilities are for the mooring of boats.
+The subject facilities are for the mooring of boats.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The subject buoy is privately owned and maintained.
 The California Legislature has identified private recreational boating facilities as an authorized use of public trust lands (Pub.
 Resources Code, § 6503.5).

+The subject facilities have existed in Tomales Bay for many years and do not significantly alter the land.
 The proposed lease is consistent with the TBMP and includes certain provisions protecting the public use of the proposed lease area, including a limited lease term of 10 years and a non-exclusive use provision.
 The proposed lease also requires the Lessee to indemnify the State for any liability incurred as a result of the Lessee's activities thereon.
-The lease requires the payment of annual rent to compensate the people of the State for the occupation of the sovereign public land involved.
+The lease requires the payment of annual rent to compensate the people of the State for the occupation of the sovereign land involved.
 The lease does not alienate the State's fee simple interest or permanently impair public rights.
 Upon termination of the lease, the Lessee may be required to remove any improvements and restore the lease premises to their original condition.
 For all the reasons above, Commission staff believes the issuance of this lease is consistent with the common law Public Trust Doctrine, will not substantially interfere with public trust needs at this location, at this time, and for the foreseeable term of the proposed lease, and is in the best interests of the State.